Abilium-GmbH/pse_meeting_room_iot_system/README.md

 ## Documentation

 For more detailed guidance on installing and using this module, please refer to our [user manual](https://github.com/Abilium-GmbH/pse_meeting_room_iot_system/blob/dev_branch/dokumentation/Manual_Abilium_room_booker.pdf).
-Additionally, you can find documentation on the architecture[here].
+Additionally, you can find documentation on the architecture[here](https://github.com/Abilium-GmbH/pse_meeting_room_iot_system/blob/dev_branch/dokumentation/MQTT_Documentation.md).

 ## Development and customization